h3adex/guardgress/README.md

 ```sh
 make dev
 ```
-This command builds the container and deploys the controller to a kind cluster.
+This command facilitates container building and controller deployment on a kind cluster.
+I've successfully tested the functionality of this ingress-controller on an AKS cluster, leveraging cert-manager for added support.

 ## License
 This project operates under the MIT License.
 Refer to the [LICENSE](LICENSE) file for details.